Cross-Validation

 Using cross-validation we can tune our hyperparameters, meaning that we can find the best set of parameters for the model.
 Remember that hyperparameters are the set of parameters used by models that are not estimated from the data.

+Scikit offers neatly packaged cross-validation and hyperparameter search all in one.
 Assume that we are interested in finding the best regularizing strength and l1-ratio of an ElasticNet regressor:

 # Lets first set the scene by importing regressor and generating data